Two new weirs at Hooiweg

-The initial work on the water storage facility is currently being prepared.
-In the coming months, we will be constructing two new weirs at Hooiweg and modifying the Doolhof weir.
-The weirs are expected to be completed in the spring of 2026.
+The first work on the balancing lake in preparation.
+In the coming months, we will be constructing two new weirs Hooiweg and modifying the Doolhofstuw.
+The weirs expected weirs completed in the spring of 2026.
 Read more about the work, the schedule, and the measures we are taking to protect nature.

 Planning activities